This is the second installment of our two-part series on how your website can affect your Google Ad Grant. Read part one on website compliance here.

-Well-designed navigation will help users find the information they’re looking for as quickly as possible and encourage them to stay longer.
+Well-designed navigation helps users find the information they’re looking for quickly and encourage them to stay longer.

 - An Intuitive Navigation Bar: Use clear wording that links to every key element of your website in your navigation bar.
-We recommend supplementing a main navigation bar or menu with a navigation element in your footer.
+In the case that you have many links, we recommend supplementing a main navigation bar or menu with a navigation element in your footer.

 - A Concise Menu: While it’s important that your navigation is thorough, you don’t want to overwhelm the user with too much choice.
-Limiting the number of items in your navigation bar to the essentials prevents users from going down a rabbit hole and getting lost.
+Limit the number of items in your navigation bar to the essentials to prevents user from going down a rabbit hole and getting lost.